| Hydraulic Fluid Darkening On

 Optimization Coordinator, Tucson Electric Power Company

 1. Resample and submit to lab for verification of previous results.
+2. Request additional testing to identify abnormal levels of

 carbon insoluables (fine patch 0.2 micron membrane, pentane insoluables